-Ensuring Efficiency in the Execution of Duties by Directors Board of Directors meetings are held on a monthly basis to make important decisions on business execution.
+4. Ensuring Efficiency in the Execution of Duties by Board Directors

+Board of Directors meetings are held on a monthly basis to make important decisions on business execution.
 Furthermore, the CEO, COO, CBO and heads of groups conduct careful and flexible decision-making according to the decision-making authority stipulated in internal rules.
-In addition, the Company ensures efficient decision-making by the Board of Directors, the CEO, COO, CBO and heads of groups by deliberating matters at Executive Officer Meetings and councils consisting of department heads and higher to recognize managerial issues at an early stage.
+In addition, dip ensures efficient decision-making by the Board of Directors, the CEO, COO, CBO and heads of groups by deliberating matters at Corporate Officer Meetings and councils consisting of division heads to identify managerial issues at an early stage.

-Efficient and swift business execution is pursued through the introduction of an executive officer system and a group system and in accordance with the Organization Regulations and Rules on the Division of Duties and Authority.
+Efficient and swift business execution is pursued through the introduction of a corporate officer system and a group system and in accordance with the Organization Regulations and Rules on the Division of Duties and Authority.

-- 5. Ensuring Appropriate Business of the Corporate Group consisting of the Company and its Subsidiaries - (1) The Group emphasizes the importance of the Basic Policy on Compliance stipulated by dip to all employees in order to establish a compliance system for the entire Group. - (2) Dip dispatches directors or auditors to subsidiaries, who will oversee and supervise the execution of duties by directors at the subsidiaries. - (3) The business conditions between Group companies are compared with general business conditions to prevent them from being significantly disadvantageous or arbitrary.
-Experts are consulted as needed. - (4) The Internal Audit Office conducts internal audits of subsidiaries to ensure the propriety of their overall business. - (5) The Company and subsidiaries hold regular meetings to share important information on the Group's overall corporate management.
-The Company approves or receives reports on important business executions at the subsidiaries in accordance with rules on subsidiary management. - 6.
-Ensuring the Reliability of Financial Reporting
+- 5. Ensuring Appropriate Operations of the Corporate Group consisting of the Company and its Subsidiaries - (1) The Group emphasizes the importance of the Basic Policy on Compliance stipulated by dip to all employees in order to establish a compliance system for the entire Group. - (2) Dip dispatches board directors or corporate auditors to subsidiaries, who will oversee and supervise the execution of duties by board directors at the subsidiaries. - (3) The business conditions between Group companies are compared with general business conditions to prevent them from being significantly disadvantageous or arbitrary.
+Experts are consulted as needed. - (4) The Internal Audit Office conducts internal audits of subsidiaries to ensure the propriety of their overall operations. - (5) Dip and its subsidiaries hold regular meetings to share important information on the Group's overall corporate management.
+Dip approves or receives reports on important business executions at the subsidiaries in accordance with rules on subsidiary management.

+6. Ensuring the Reliability of Financial Reporting